 You will need to find the nearest permanent survey marker and its coordinate.
+Alternately you need to record the low tide level and corrected all data into AHD using relevant tidal charts.

 Get a pole/stick and equipment to install strongly a graduated pole/stick for water level readings during the field work.
 A photograph of the sturdy benchmark (BM) will be included in the report.